miekg/learninggo/basics.md

 Any non-trivial program will have the need for error reporting sooner or later.
 Because of this Go has a builtin type specially for errors, called `error`. `var e error` creates a variable `e` of type `error` with the value `nil`.
-This error type is an interface -- we'll look more at interfaces in chap:interfaces).
+This error type is an interface -- we'll look more at interfaces in (#interfaces)).
 For now you can just assume that `error` is a type just like all other types.